 Sach Mukherjee (University of Cambridge and German Center for Neurodegenerative Diseases)

-Sofia Olhede (Ecole Federale Polytechnique de Lausanne; Women in Statistics and Data Science section)
+Sofia Olhede (Ecole Federale Polytechnique de Lausanne; Women in Data Science and Statistics special interest group)

-Jim Weatherall (AstraZeneca; Data Science section and RSS Council)
+Jim Weatherall (AstraZeneca; Data Science and AI section and RSS Council)

 With the support and guidance of the task force, the Society is focused on delivering three key data science initiatives: